drym-org/qi/abe/labor.md

 * Michael and Sid started a weekly meetup for the project
 * Sid migrated the repo to an organization account
 * The project benefited from general support from the Racket community
+* Ben and Sid provided technical support to Qi users